abdusco/abdus.dev/src/posts/python-monitor-usb/python-monitor-usb.md

 It assumes the script will be run as the main script, that's why `DeviceListener.start()` is blocking.
 You can run it inside a thread if you want it to be non-blocking.

-You can also change the highlighted line to trigger the callback only when a drive either inserted or removed.
+You can also change the highlighted line to trigger the callback only when a drive is either inserted or removed.

 ```python;lines=77
 import json